-The National Performance Network (NPN) has brought innovative performing artists to all corners of the United States for more than 25 years.
+The National Performance Network has brought innovative performing artists to all corners of the United States for more than 25 years.
 Begun in 1985 by David White at Dance Theatre Workshop in New York, NPN was founded to address the issues of artistic isolation and the economic constraints of moving art around the country and the sharing of artistic and community voices.
 From a beginning of 14 organizations as “primary sponsors,” the network now numbers 61 NPN Partners.

 In 2007 the Visual Artists Network (VAN) began as a pilot program and was formally launched with the selection of 15 VAN Partners that are leading contemporary arts organizations from across the United States.

 The National Performance Network and the Visual Artists Network are closed networks, intentionally kept small to facilitate active participation, build sustainable relationships, and measure impact over time.
-The national infrastructure meets NPN’s goal to support artists and the creation of new work in the context of community engagement.
-Every few years, a small number of organizations are invited to join the Network following a rigorous nomination and application process.
+The national infrastructure meets NPN/VAN’s goal to support artists and the creation of new work in the context of community engagement.
+Every few years, a small number of organizations are invited to join the Networks following a rigorous nomination and application process.